SkyDreamer14/IMDB_Dataset_Movie_Reviews/README.md

 ### Building the Movie review classifier
 # 2. Project Introduction
 ## 2-1.
 Objective
-: Developing the movie review classifier to
+: Developing the movie review classifier to analysis the
 ## 2-2.
 Motivation
 # 3. Dataset Description
 ## 3-1.
 What is IMDB Dataset?